 - 1. Emphasize the strengths of Columbia Pike: its vibrancy, live music, diversity, self-sufficiency, and pedestrian convenience. - 2.
-Establish a signature concept to support live arts and entertainment on Columbia Pike. - 3.
+Establish a signature concept to support live arts and entertainment on Columbia Pike, known as "COPA," which stands for Columbia Pike Arts. - 3.
 Continue to support the use of outdoor space for street festivals. - 4.
 Encourage outdoor dining to enliven Columbia Pike. - 5.
 Encourage clean up and beautification projects to visually enhance the area and improve the transition between commercial and residential areas. - 6.
 Bury utility lines and improve road surfaces, curbs, gutters and sidewalks. - 7.
 Make commercial areas more pedestrian-friendly.